raine/ramda-cli/README.md

 `function` should be a snippet of LiveScript that evaluates into a function.

-The function is applied to the JSON data piped in through standard input, and the result is printed as JSON.
+The evaluated function is applied to a stream of JSON data read from stdin, and the output data is sent to standard out as stringified JSON.

 All Ramda's functions are available directly in the scope.
 See http://ramdajs.com/docs/ for a full list.